-Parent helpers are essential to the success of the 9U program and are really appreciated by the coaches.
+- 8. Parent helpers are essential to the success of the 9U & U9 baseball and softball programs and are really appreciated by the coaches. - 9.
 The Lakeland league and associations do not consider this to be a drop off program and encourages parents/guardians to be involved on the field to assist the coaches.
-No baseball experience is needed.
-This assistance may include setting up the bases, organizing/picking-up equipment, ensuring a participant gets to a portable toilet and back, helping a participant find their glove/bat/helmet/water bottle, assisting players in rotating positions, directing base runners, ect.
-It is not the expectation that parent helpers are responsible for coordinating any of the skill development activities; they are there to just assist the coaches with these activities.
+No ball experience is needed. - 10.
+This assistance may include setting up the bases, organizing/picking-up equipment, ensuring a participant gets to a portable toilet and back, helping a participant find their glove/bat/helmet/water bottle, assisting players in rotating positions, directing base runners, etc. - 11.
+It is not the expectation that parent helpers are responsible for coordinating any of the skill development activities; they are there to just assist the coaches with these activities. - 12.
 It's also an opportunity for parents/guardians to learn along with their child.